 Analytics, the process of interpreting data for a better understanding of functions and improved decision-making, is used in HR to improve the business performance and operations of an organization’s employees and people-related functions.

 What does an HR analyst do?

-The Human Resource (HR) Analyst will collect, compile, and analyze HR data, metrics, and statistics and apply this data to make recommendations related to recruitment, retention, and legal compliance.
+The HR analyst will collect, compile, and analyze HR data, metrics, and statistics and apply this data to make recommendations related to recruitment, retention, and legal compliance.

 Why do we need HR Analytics?

 HR analytics is necessary for businesses because it provides information and feedback surrounding human capital-related internal and external processes that can be improved.